Hilde Osland Flaunts Curves In Purple Bodysuit While Taking Sexy Selfie

 Norwegian bombshell Hilde Osland showed off her incredible figure on Friday when she uploaded a sexy selfie in which she wore a skintight, purple bodysuit.

-In the update, Hilde was posing on a floor in a room in front of a mirror.
-In the background, a guitar case leaned a against a while wall.
-She was in a squat position sitting on one foot with her other leg in front of her.
+In the update, Hilde was posing on the floor in front of a mirror.
+In the background, a guitar case leaned against a white wall.
+She was in a kneeling position, sitting on one foot with her other leg in front of her.
 The photo was rather close, giving her followers a good look at her body.

-The beauty’s makeup was perfect for the picture and featured smoky eye shadow and eye liner, thick lashes, contoured cheeks and peach color on her lips.
+The beauty’s makeup was perfect for the picture and featured smoky eyeshadow and eyeliner, thick lashes, contoured cheeks, and a peach color on her lips.
 She wore her hair up in two messy buns on each side of her head with her bangs and a few tendrils shaping her face.
-She added a bit of bling to the look with a gold choker, a pendant necklace, a bracelet and hoop earrings.
+She added a bit of bling to the look with a gold choker, a pendant necklace, a bracelet, and hoop earrings.
 She sported a white color on her nails.
-Hilde tilted her head slightly as she gave the camera a sly smile.
+Hilde tilted her head slightly as she gave the camera a small smile.

 In the post’s caption, she mentioned she was comfortable in the bodysuit, which came from Hot Miami Styles.

 Her fans gushed over how pretty she looked in the picture.
-Many left kiss and heart emoji, but some fans had more to say about her purple outfit.
+Many left kiss and heart emoji, but some fans had more to say about her ensemble.

-“Gorgeous body and legs,” said one fan.
+“Gorgeous body and legs,” wrote one fan.

-“You look great in anything,” commented one follower.
+“You look great in anything,” a second follower commented.

 Some fans complimented Hilde on her cute hairstyle.

-“I love your hair it’s so cute in this pic,” one admirer wrote.
+“I love your hair it’s so cute in this pic,” stated a third admirer.

-“Love you’re hair like that and the outfit is so great you’re so stunning wish you a great weekend,” one commenter chimed in.
+“Love you’re hair like that and the outfit is so great you’re so stunning wish you a great weekend,” a fourth commenter chimed in.

-The Australian beauty knows how to rock just about any outfit.
-She has many looks ranging from elegant to cute, and they are all amazing.
+The Norwegian beauty knows how to rock just about any outfit.
+She has worn many looks ranging from elegant to cute, and they are all amazing.
 She recently thrilled her fans in a stunning sheer dress that showed off her curves.
 Her followers also seem to love her bikini shots.
-Her natural good looks along with her fabulous physique have helped her secure modeling jobs with several fashion brands including Fashion Nova.
+Her natural good looks along with her fabulous physique have helped her secure modeling jobs with several fashion brands, including Hot Miami Styles and Fashion Nova.